Roman Influence on the Birth of Christianity

 • In Luke 2:10 an angel proclaims evangel announcing the birth of Jesus to shepherds.

-• Evangelion appears almost 80 times in New Testament writings, but it never appears in the prior Jewish religious writings of the Old Testament.
+Evangelion appears almost 80 times in New Testament writings, but never in the prior Jewish religious writings of the Hebrew Bible.

 [1] Chaim Potak, Wanderings, Chaim Potaks’s History of the Jews, Alfred Knopf, New York, 1978, pg 280.